-A cquacy and appropriateness cf trtralnlng prcgr m's C Jrr! ..!m development, fnstrtJ:Tr tralnJng, dlstributiQJ1of cgvrse materials: arid direct student training should be considered, Induding:
+A cquacy and appropriateness of trtraining proof m's C Jrrl ...lm development, fnstrt.i:Tr training, distributiQJ1of cgvrse materials: arid direct student training should be considered.
+Induding:

-1. The duration of tral nfng, course content; and course schedules/agendas;

-2. The different training requirements of the various target populations, as spedfied in the appropriate generic training curriculum;

-3. The process for the development of curriculum, which includes appropriate technicalinput, outside review, evaluation, program pretesting.

-4. The adeouate and aoorODfiate inclusion of hand .on. demonstration.and instruction methods :
+- 1. The duration of trall nfng, course content; and course schedules/agendas; - 2.
+The different training requirements of the various target populations, as spedfied in the appropriate generic training curriculum; - 3.
+The process for the development of curriculum, which includes appropriate technicalinput, outside review, evaluation, program pretesting. - 4.
+The adeouate and according inclusion of hand on, demonstration, and instruction methods:

-/WW.osha.aov/Pis/oshaweb/owadiso.show document?o table=STANDARDS&o id=9770

-Training Curriculum Güdelines- (Non-mandatory) - 1910.120 App E

-5. Adequate monitoring of srudent safety, progress, and performance during the training.

-B. Program management, Training Director, staff, and consultants.
+- 5. Adequate monitoring of srudent safety, progress, and performance during the training. - B. Program management, Training Director, staff, and consultants.

-Adequ(lcy and appropriateness of staff performance and delivering an1 effective training program should be considered, induding:
+Adequ(lcy and appropriateness of staff performance and delivering and effective training program should be considered, including:

-1. Demonstration of the training director's leadership IN assuring quality of health and safety training.

-2. Demonstration of the competency of the staff to meet the demands of delivering high qualty hazardous waste employee health and safety training.

-3. OrganiZation charts establishing dear lines of authority.

-4. Clearly defined staff duties Including the relationship of the training staff to the overall program.

-5. Evidence that the training organizational structure suits the needs of the training program.

-6. Appropriateness and adequacy of the training methods used by the instructors.

-7.Suffidency of the time committed by the training director and staff to the training program.

-8. Adequacy of the ratio of training staff to students.

-9. Availability and commitment of the training program of adequate hllman and equipment resources in the areas of:

-a.
-Health effects,

-b.Safety,

-c.
-Personal protective equipment (PPE),

-d.
-Operational procedures,

-e.Employee protection practices/procedures.

-10. Appropriateness of management controls.

-11. Adet; uacy of the organization and appropriate resources assigned to assure appropriate training.

-12. In ttle case of multiple-site training programs, adequacy of satellite centers management

-C. Training facilities and resources.
+- 1. Demonstration of the training director's leadership M assuring quality of health and safety training. - 2.
+Demonstration of the competency of the staff to meet the demands of delivering high qualty hazardous waste employee health and safety training. - 3.
+OrganiZation charts establishing dear lines of authority. - 4.
+Clearly defined staff duties Including the relationship of the training staff to the overall program. - 5.
+Evidence that the training organizational structure suits the needs of the training program. - 6.
+Appropriateness and adequacy of the training methods used by the instructors. - 7.
+Suffidency of the time committed by the training director and staff to the training program. - 8.
+Adequacy of the ratio of training staff to students. - 9.
+Availability and commitment of the training program of adequate hllman and equipment resources in the areas of: - a.
+Health effects, - b.
+Safety, - c.
+Personal protective equipment (PPE), - d.
+Operational procedures, - e.
+Employee protection practices/procedures. - 10.
+Appropriateness of management controls. - 11.
+Adet; uacy of the organization and appropriate resources assigned to assure appropriate training. - 12.
+In ttle case of multiple-site training programs, adequacy of satellite centers management - C. Training facilities and resources.